Long runs under a conditional limit distribution: Random walks conditioned on their sum. Random walks conditioned on their sum

-where $t$ is the only solution of the equation $m(t)=\alpha $ when $\alpha $ belongs to the support of $\mathbf{X}.$ Conditions on $\Phi (t)$ which ensure existence and uniqueness of $t$ are referred to as \textit{steepness properties; }we refer to Barndorff-Nielsen \cite{Barndorff1978} , p.153 and followings for all properties of moment generating functions used in this paper.
-Denote $\Pi ^{\alpha }$ the probability measure with density $\pi ^{\alpha }$.
+The values of $m(t)$, $s^{2}$ and $\mu_{3}(t)$ are the expectation, the variance and the kurtosis of the \textit{tilted} density {\arabic{equation}} where $t$ is the unique solution of the equation $m(t)=\alpha$ when $\alpha$ belongs to the support of $\mathbf{X}$.
+Conditions on $\Phi(t)$ which ensure existence and uniqueness of $t$ are referred to as \textit{steepness properties; }we refer to \cite{Barndorff1978}, page 153 ff., for all properties of moment generating functions used in this paper.
+Denote $\Pi ^{\alpha}$ the probability measure with density $\pi^{\alpha}$.

-We also assume that the characteristic function of $\mathbf{X}$ is in $L^{r}$ for some $r\geq 1$ which is necessary for the Edgeworth expansions to be performed.
+We also assume that the characteristic function of $\mathbf{X}$ is in $L^{r}$ for some $r\geq1$ which is necessary for the Edgeworth expansions to be performed.\vadjust{\goodbreak}